20 Of 96

 Simplifying 20/96: Finding the Greatest Common Divisor (GCD)

 One of the first steps in working with fractions is simplification.
-Simplifying a fraction means reducing it to its lowest terms by dividing both the numerator and denominator by their greatest common divisor (GCD).
+That said, simplifying a fraction means reducing it to its lowest terms by dividing both the numerator and denominator by their greatest common divisor (GCD).
 The GCD is the largest number that divides both the numerator and denominator without leaving a remainder.

 To find the GCD of 20 and 96, we can use the Euclidean algorithm or prime factorization.
 Let's use prime factorization: